Female Voice is Taking Over!

 We think this is an interesting theory!

-An article in The New York Times mentions another interesting issue on why developers of technology might prefer to use female voices.
+An article in The New York Times mentions another interesting issue on why developers of technology might prefer to use ladylike voices.
 “Owners of devices are not threatened by them — and thus are less inclined to question how much data they are collecting, and what it might be used for”.

 We hope that these fascinating theories are not truly the reason for this very clear pattern of gender assignment within voiceover work.
 But we think they are compelling nonetheless.